 - 1/4 tsp Baking Soda

-- Spoon the batter into the muffin liners until a little over 3/4 of the way full.
-Bake at 475 degrees for 5 minutes, then lower the temperature to 350 degreed for 25 minutes until golden brown.
+Spoon the batter into the muffin liners until a little over 3/4 of the way full.
+Bake at 375 degrees for 25-30 minutes until golden brown.
 Use a toothpick to check if they are done.